Topeka Regional Airport: Historical airline service

-Airline service began in the early 1930s by a small mail carrier United States Airways which flew a route between Denver and Kansas City.
+Airline service began in the early 1930s by a small mail carrier United States Airways, which flew a route between Denver and Kansas City.
 Flights made stops in Goodland, Salina, and Topeka, Kansas, using a five-passenger Metal Aircraft Flamingo.
 In the early 1940s, three new airlines began service, flying Douglas DC-3 aircraft through the Philip Billard Municipal Airport near downtown Topeka.
 Trans World Airlines (TWA), added Topeka as one of many stops on the carriers' transcontinental route between Los Angeles and New York.
 Topeka was a stop between Wichita and Kansas City.
 The carrier later upgraded to Martin 4-0-4 aircraft.
 Braniff International Airways added Topeka as one of many stops on their mainline route between Chicago and Houston.
 Topeka was also a stop between Kansas City and Wichita.
-Continental Airlines added Topeka as a stop on a route between Denver and Kansas City which also included a stop at Salina, Kansas.
+Continental Airlines added Topeka as a stop on a route between Denver and Kansas City that also included a stop at Salina, Kansas.
 Ozark Airlines also briefly served Topeka in the early 1950s with a route between Kansas City and Tulsa that stopped in Topeka and two other cities.
 Ozark and Braniff ended service in 1954, TWA ended in 1958 and Continental ended by 1960.
 Central Airlines began service in 1958 with DC-3s by picking up the routes to Kansas City and Wichita formerly operated by TWA and Braniff.
 The carrier then picked up Continental's route to Denver by 1960 using a Convair 240 and became the only airline at Topeka.
 Central's service continued until the company merged with the original Frontier Airlines in 1967.
 Frontier then served Topeka using 50-seat Convair 580 aircraft with nonstop flights to Kansas City as well as multi stop flights to Denver, St. Louis, and Wichita.
 Several air taxi and commuter airlines provided shuttle flights to Kansas City in the late 1960s and early 1970s, including Trans-Mo Airlines, Allen Aviation, Air Associates Inc., and Shawnee Air Commuter.

 After moving to the current Forbes Field in 1976, Topeka then saw multiple new carriers, some providing jet service: